grpc/grpc.io/content/en/docs/guides/auth.md

 2. Create credentials with the OAuth token.
    * OAuth token is always part of per-call credentials, you can also attach the per-call credentials to some channel credentials.
-   * The token will be send to server, normally as part of HTTP Authorization header.
+   * The token will be sent to server, normally as part of HTTP Authorization header.
 3. Server side verifies the token.
    * In most implementations, the validation is done using a server side interceptor.